madelinegannon/drawing_with_machines/axidraw_easel/README.md

 8. Once you are confident in the alignment of the machine, plot the gridded surface on top of the board.
 I've provide the Illustrator file if you want to customize the bed grid.
 Using the Corner Jigs, ensure the 0,0 position aligns with the inside corner.
 Sharpie worked best for us.
 Give it some time to dry, then continue.

 9. That's it!
 Now, it's time to experiment with the machine.
-Here you can find a few tutorials we've created to help you get started :)